openharmony/third_party_gn/docs/reference.md

   default_args [optional]
       Scope containing the default overrides for declared arguments.
-These overrides take precedence over the default values specified in the declare_args() block, but can be overriden using --args or the args.gn file.
+These overrides take precedence over the default values specified in the declare_args() block, but can be overridden using --args or the args.gn file.

       This is intended to be used when subprojects declare arguments with default values that need to be changed for whatever reason.

+  build_file_extension [optional]
+      If set to a non-empty string, this is added to the name of all build files to load.
+      GN will look for build files named "BUILD.$build_file_extension.gn".
+      This is intended to be used during migrations or other situations where there are two independent GN builds in the same directories.

+  ninja_required_version [optional]
+      When set specifies the minimum required version of Ninja.
+The default required version is 1.7.2.
+Specifying a higher version might enable the use of some of newer features that can make the build more efficient.
 ```

 #### **Example .gn file contents**